-Create a database session
+Connecting to a database

 Use go get

-to grab the database adapter:
+to import the database adapter:

 go get -v -u github.com/upper/db/v4/adapter/$ADAPTER_NAME